-Because of this, every company is responsible for their due diligence procedures and ensuring they comply with UK law, so they must decide exactly which measures should be taken as part of an advanced due diligence check.
-These will usually involve some of the following:
+Because of this, every company is responsible for their due diligence procedures and ensuring they comply with UK law, so they must decide exactly which measures should be taken as part of an advanced due diligence check:

 - Requesting and checking additional identity and address documents.